-Target Funding Level: 50% Funding Period: 50 years

-Funding Amount: \$10 million funding in each of the first five years beginning in

-2007.
-The \$50 million funding for the first five years was reached by the end of 2011 in compliance with the District's Funding
+Target Funding Level: Funding Period: Funding Amount: 50% 50 years \$10 million funding in each of the first five years beginning in 2007.
+The \$50 million funding for the first five years was reached by the end of 2011 in compliance with the District's Funding Policy.

-Policy.

 Basis for Funding: Percentage of Payroll for each year after first 5 years.